cloudmesh-community/hid-sp18-523/swagger/cloudmesh/process/README.md

 # REST Service for listing processes details with Swagger

+Dockerfile and Makefile format was adopted from Kadupitiya ( 419 ) and Arijit ( 520 )

 ## Objective :

 * This REST API is intended to list processes details ( CPU, Memory etc ) on the server it is running